pgerbino/prompt_engineering_node/examples/05-test-generation/README.md

 ## What You'll Learn

 - How to structure prompts for test generation
-- Best practices for writing tests
+- Techniques for writing comprehensive test suites
-- Techniques for testing edge cases
+- Methods for testing edge cases
-- Methods for creating test fixtures
+- Best practices for test documentation
-- How to generate comprehensive test coverage
+- How to generate different types of tests

 ## Next Steps

 After completing this example, you can:
-1. Try generating tests for different parts of the codebase
+1. Try generating tests for different implementations
 2. Customize the test generation prompt
 3. Move on to the security audit example (06)